SivanLaai/ucas-ccip-website/content/zh/authors/hong-chen/_index.md

 ---
 # Display name
-title: 赵胜剑
+title: 陈红

 # Full Name (for SEO)
-first_name: 胜剑
+first_name: 红
-last_name: 赵
+last_name: 陈

 # Is this the primary user of the site?
 superuser: false